Haldex (company)

-Haldex AB (originally Halda Fickurfabrik AB, then Svenska AB Bromsregulatorer, SAB), also known as Haldex Group, is a Swedish public company operating in the commercial vehicle industry.
-It is listed on the OMX Stockholm Stock Exchange (Mid Cap), and has an annual turnover of around 4.4 bn SEK.
+Haldex AB (originally Halda Fickurfabrik AB, then Svenska AB Bromsregulatorer, SAB), also known as Haldex Group, is a Swedish company operating in the commercial vehicle industry.
 Haldex focuses on brake products, air suspension systems and products to enhance safety for heavy vehicles.
 The Foundation Brake product line includes brake products for wheel ends such as disc brakes, brake adjusters for drum brakes and actuators.
 Air Controls comprises products that improve the safety and driving dynamics of the brake system, such as compressed air dryers, valves, ABS and EBS.

+Haldex is owned by SAF-Holland and has an annual turnover of around 4.6 bn SEK.

 Haldex production plants

 Haldex has production plants in the following countries: